 T. S. Eliot’s Four Quartets is such a masterpiece.

-To that end, we are asking for significant partnership with donors who will join us in providing the best possible future venues, publications, publicity, and public colloquia that will reveal how Eliot’s faith and literary vision engaged his own generation, how this vision can speak to our own time, and how it can bear rich fruit among future generations of poets, composers, and artists.
+The QU4RTETS project reveals how Eliot’s faith and literary vision engaged his own generation, how this vision can speak to our own time, and how it can bear rich fruit among future generations of poets, composers, and artists.
+If you would like to join us in providing the best possible future venues, publications, publicity, and public colloquia to host this revelatory project, please contact us.

 FOUR QUARTETS AND FAITH: WHY ELIOT, WHY PAINTINGS, WHY NOW?